Skip to main content

 If you are a foreigner , please notice that foreign staff and students who take part as members of SDU’s governing bodies, including the Board, academic study boards and committees, are required to master the Danish language at a level that allows them to read and understand materials used at meetings.
 The requirement is stated under "General principles" of SDU's Language Policy.

-Election lists and candidates will be published on the election page in October and November.
+Election lists and candidates will be published on the main page of the election page in October and November.

 Please contact the Election Secretariat at valg@sdu.dk.

 If you want to stand as a candidate for a body (council/board/committee), you must first check that you are eligible (can be elected to the body).
 If you are listed on the current ‘election list’, you are eligible for election.
-The election lists will be published on 21 October 2022, and the deadline for submitting candidate lists is 10 November at 12:00 (noon).
+The electoral lists are published according to the election schedule, and the submission deadline is non-negotiable.

 1. Check your voting rights in the election system: